PROSPECTIVE MAKERS

 We’d love to see what you’re making!

-Summer 2025 Update:
+October 2025 Update:

-What this means for prospective makers, though, is a prolonged waiting period.
+What this means for prospective makers, unfortunately, is a prolonged waiting period.
 We are so sorry about how alienating that might feel to you as community members who are wanting to participate in this creative project.
+At this time, we are not able to consider new applications* from prospective makers.

 *I noticed an asterisk when you mentioned “no new applications.”
 What’s that about?